osrf/gazebo_tutorials/contain_plugin/tutorial_7.md

   See the [sdformat specification for box geometry](http://sdformat.org/spec?ver=1.6&elem=geometry#geometry_box) for more info.

+# Examples

-# Example of Triggering an Action
+## Using ContainPlugin to Trigger an Action
 This example shows how to use ContainPlugin to trigger an action.
 When a ball rolls under a lamp post, the light will turn on.